Geography

 Intent

-Local geography is an important part of our curriculum.
-Pupils study the geography of Old Hill and the surrounding area to understand how their local environment has changed over time and how it connects to wider regional and global processes.
+Our curriculum reflects our local context.
+Pupils study Old Hill and the surrounding area to understand how their local environment has changed and how it connects to wider regional and global processes.

 Implementation

-Learning is carefully sequenced so that pupils build knowledge progressively as they move through the school.
-Pupils begin by exploring their immediate surroundings before developing an understanding of the United Kingdom and then studying a range of global locations and environments.
+Learning is structured progressively.
+Pupils begin by exploring their immediate surroundings before developing knowledge of the United Kingdom and studying a range of global locations and environments.

-Fieldwork is an important part of the geography curriculum.
-Pupils carry out local studies and observations of the surrounding area to deepen their understanding of geographical processes and changes in the environment.
+Fieldwork is an integral part of the curriculum.
+Pupils carry out local studies and investigations to observe, collect and analyse data, deepening their understanding of geographical processes.

 Impact